Wishing you knew more about Aboriginal culture? Search no more.

-Smoking, diabetes, poor nutrition, obesity and lack of exercise are among the causes of kidney failure, also called nephropathy.
+Smoking, diabetes, poor nutrition, obesity, high blood pressure and lack of exercise are among the causes of kidney failure, also called nephropathy.

 Nephritis is inflammation of the nephrons, the functional units of the kidney.
 Nephritis is usually associated with poverty.
 Outbreaks in Australia mainly occur in remote Aboriginal communities in far northern Australia and affect young children.
 Health professionals distinguish between chronic kidney disease (CKD) and end-stage kidney disease (ESKD), a stage when people need either dialysis or a transplant to survive.